-Laser hair removal can remove unwanted hair in those individuals who have disease states in which unwanted hair growth can occur, or it can be performed on those individuals who have no active disease states and just want removal of unwanted hair.
+Laser hair removal can remove unwanted hair, be it from a condition that causes excess hair growth or just the desire for a new look.
 Most individuals will require a series of treatments over time which will result in the removal of the unwanted hair.
 Most of the lasers and light sources are FDA cleared for permanent hair reduction, which means reduction over time.
 Some individuals will see very long term hair removal which may last for many years.
 Others may require maintenance treatments over time to maintain their degree of hair loss.
 It is truly impossible to determine in advance who will require how many treatments and how long the hair will remain gone.
 As stated above, laser hair removal works best in those with dark hairs on lighter skin, however newer technologies and newer lasers and light sources have made the procedure safe and effective in those with darker skin and those individuals of color.

 As with any treatment, there are risks associated with it, though they are minimized in the hands of a qualified ASDS dermatologist.
 These include:

 - Skin pigmentation problems

 Before the procedure, an ASDS dermatologist will usually review the patient’s medical history and conduct a physical exam.
 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 Patients also should: